rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 ### 4.4 Number  Command

 This command specifies the number of bars you want to retrieve.
-You can either specify an actual number like 100, or use the special value ‘all’ which means all the bars implied by the from and to dates.
+You can either specify an actual number like 100, or use the special value `all` which means all the bars implied by the from and to dates.
 0 is not a valid value.

 If the number of bars you specify is greater than the number implied by the to and from dates, you will only get the bars between those dates.
-If it’s less than the number implied by the to and from dates, you will only get the number specified.
+If it's less than the number implied by the to and from dates, you will only get the number specified.

 For example: